-Unsurprisingly, if your build is centered around doing a bunch of damage in the first round of combat, it synergizes very well with Assassin rogues.
+Unsurprisingly, if your build is centered around doing a bunch of damage in the first round of combat, Gloom Stalker synergizes very well with Assassin Rogue.
 Taking all of those many dice and turning them into guaranteed crits is pretty great.

 If you want to do this in melee rather than with a crossbow, adding in Monk (and specifically Way of Shadow monk) is also a really good synergy.
 Spending 2 ki for the Darkness spell is an awesome way to make it so things can’t see you.

 Now… if you’re paying attention, you’ll notice that the Darkness I just talked about is magical and doesn’t let your darkvision shine.
 So what if we also increased our Charisma to 13 and multiclass into Warlock too for Devil’s Sight?